 The profession of orthodontics is extremely fulfilling to me.
 I describe it as a beautiful gift that we have, and our goal is to share it with as many people as possible.
-I believe an amazing smile should not only be available to the affluent or the rich, but to all those who want to feel confident when they walk into a room, or interview for a job, or even ask someone on a date.
+I believe an amazing smile should not only be available to the affluent or the rich, but to all who want to feel confident when they walk into a room, or interview for a job, or ask someone on a date.
 Our motto and true belief is “The road to self-confidence starts with a Premier Smile!”

 I take so much joy and pride in helping people of all ages become the most confident version of themselves.
 When you can personally change how people feel about themselves and it’s for the better, there is no greater feeling I can imagine!

 I attended Earlham College for my undergraduate degree and Howard University for my Doctorate of Dental Surgery.
 I continued at Howard University for my orthodontic residency.

 In addition to being an adjunct professor at Case Western Dental School, I regularly continue my own education in the fields of dentistry and orthodontics.
 Everything in life changes, and dentistry — especially orthodontics — is no exception.
 I want to offer my patients the latest technology and the most advanced treatments, to give them the best results possible and the best customer experience possible!